likhity/twitch-stream-chat-analyzer/README.md

 ![image](/README_assets/stream.PNG)

-It gives twitch stream moderators an easy way to monitor the positivity of their stream without having to look at every chat.
+It gives twitch stream moderators an easy way to monitor the positivity of their stream and make sure the community is not too toxic without having to look at every chat.

 ## How It Works